didiersmith/steve/chapters/long-mac-topped-up.md

 "I'm busy."

 "Are you?
-You're barely helping my daughter, and I heard you haven't done any work on reastic physics for Xavier either.
+You're barely helping my daughter, and I heard you haven't done any work on realistic physics for Xavier either.
 It's like you're avoiding everyone."

 "I am not!"